The Verdict: DataGrip vs DBeaver (TL;DR)

 A browser-based SQL client gives your whole team access through a URL.
 No installs.
 No per-seat licensing.
 No 2GB RAM tax on every developer's machine.

-Try QueryGlow: A self-hosted database GUI that runs in your browser. $79 once, unlimited users, 6 databases.
+Try QueryGlow: A self-hosted database GUI that runs in your browser.
+Schema-aware SQL autocomplete, AI query generation, EXPLAIN Visualizer. $79 once, unlimited users, 6 databases.
 No IDE overhead.

 Tags: